 • Volunteers are expected to arrive 10 minutes before the scheduled meeting time.

 • Volunteers are expected to watch a child safety video (45 minutes).
-You can contact a MOPPETS Steering Team Leader to schedule a time.
+Contact the MOPPETS Coordinator to schedule a time.

 • Observe to two-adult rule.
 This requires that adults are never in an isolated setting with children without another adult present.